veeral-patel/inbox-scanner/CONTRIBUTING.md

 5. Use the [`get-urls`](https://github.com/sindresorhus/get-urls) to get all the URLs from the text
 6. Narrow down the URLs to those that look like Google Drive or Dropbox file URLs
 7. Make a request to all these URLs to determine which file URLs are public (based upon status code)
-8. De-duplicate and return the resulting list of URLs
+8. Combine our URLs from all messages, de-duplicate, and return the resulting list

 ### Dependency graph